JagjeevanAK/CodeSage/README.md

-# CodeSage
+# DebugBuddy

-CodeSage is your AI mentor — it helps you understand and resolve errors by offering thoughtful suggestions, encouraging you to think instead of instantly solving everything for you.
+DebugBuddy is your AI mentor — it helps you understand and resolve errors by offering thoughtful suggestions, encouraging you to think instead of instantly solving everything for you.

 ## Features